c4cs/c4cs.github.io/_commands/basics/tail.md

 ~~~

 ##### Break it down
- * The `n` flag specifies the number of line that tail will print.
+ * The `n` flag specifies the number of lines that tail will print.

 #### `tail -c`